mekkablue/MakeCorner/README.md

     Property: Filter
     Value: GlyphsFilterMakeCorner;

+At the end of the parameter value, you can hang `exclude:` or `include:`, followed by a comma-separated list of glyph names.
+This will apply the filter only to the included glyphs, or the glyphs not excluded, respectively.

 ### System Requirements

 This plugin needs Glyphs 1.4.3 or later, running on OS X 10.7 or later.
 It has only been tested on OS X 10.9.2, though.